KLORNO/langmodel-flow/README.md

                 MapOutputTo("name"),
             ),
             Chain(
-                ChatTemplate{UserMessage("What is a good slogan for a compa
+                ChatTemplate{UserMessage("What is a good slogan for a company that makes {product}?")}, ChatLLM(openai.NewChatModel(openai.Options{Model: "gpt-3.5-turbo",